evhub/bbopt/README.md

 BBopt is a frontend for easily interfacing with any black box optimization framework.
 Think of BBopt like [Keras](https://keras.io/) for black box optimization: one interface for any black box optimization backend.

-BBopt provides a universal interface for defining your tunable parameters based on the standard library `random` module---so you don't even have to learn anything new---and support for [`scikit-optimize`](https://scikit-optimize.github.io/) or [`hyperopt`](http://hyperopt.github.io/hyperopt/) to tune parameters---with the ability to switch back and forth while retaining all previous trials.
+BBopt provides a universal interface for defining your tunable parameters based on the standard library `random` module—so you don't even have to learn anything new—and support for [`scikit-optimize`](https://scikit-optimize.github.io/) or [`hyperopt`](http://hyperopt.github.io/hyperopt/) to tune parameters—with the ability to switch back and forth while retaining all previous trials.

 Once you've defined your parameters, training a black box optimization model on those parameters is as simple as
 ```